billyacademy/showbuddy/README.md

 ### Future features

 2. Create a friend and chat system where users can either live chat or post private messages to each other - rather than rely on twitter <br>
-3. Make user pages more descriptive, add some options to allow users to fill in "about me" type information
+3. Make user pages more descriptive, add some options to allow users to fill in "about me" type information <br>
+4. Archive concerts that have already happened OR only show future concerts in the view

 ## Screen Shots
 Welcome Page: